blackberry/KaBoom/README.md

 ## Boom Files

-This section is a copy of the description of Boom from the [hadoop-logdriver](https://github.com/blackberry/hadoop-logdriver) project
+This section contains portions from the [hadoop-logdriver](https://github.com/blackberry/hadoop-logdriver) project's description of Boom files.

 A Boom file is a place where we store logs in HDFS.